pshreyasv100/Code-Gating-RESTful-Service-In-Spring/README.md

 The project is aimed at building a Gating web service to help Developers write clean code.
 Given a source code repository, the web service calculates Cyclomatic complexities, Code Coverage, Duplication, Number of warnings and Security Flaws using respective tools.
 The Service generates a detailed report of the checks performed against the source code, compares with thresholds for above quality parameters and gives a final "Go" or "No go" decision.
 Each tool can be run individually as a service or all at once.
 The results of each run are saved in csv file.

 ## Getting started

-* Start the service in eclipse
+ Please follow the steps in [setup](setup.md) before using the service Start the service in eclipse
-* Rest endpoints can be tested using swagger on browser on endpoint(localhost:8080/swagger-ui.html)

-* The Tools & Services Section describes about the different tools used by the service
-* The Project structure section will help you understand the overall project structure
+ Rest endpoints can be tested using swagger on browser on endpoint(localhost:8080/swagger-ui.html) The Tools & Services Section describes about the different tools used by the service The Project structure section will help you understand the overall project structure